Teachers meeting 07 720px

 Collaborative Principle

 Collaborative teaming involves practitioners working as part of an integrated team with the outcomes for mokopuna and whānau at the centre of all planning and decision-making.
 Whānau are recognised as having a critical role, and all team members share information, knowledge and skills as equal partners.
+Collaboration is creating new responses to existing situations together.

 Using a collaborative teaming approach [PDF, 258 KB]